Documentation Index

 Consistent Customer Experience

 When quality standards are enforced by configuration rather than by individual reviewer judgment, the customer experience is more consistent.
 Every agent, on every call, is held to the same objective standard.
+This is particularly valuable in large deployments where multiple agent versions, multiple evaluations, and multiple teams are operating simultaneously.

 | Traditional Manual QA | Agent Evaluation |